-Goal 5 - Prevent haphazard growth of commerce and congestion along public rights-ofway or that results in random strip development.
+Goal 5: Prevent haphazard growth of commerce and congestion along public rights-of-way or that results in random strip development.

 Objective 5.1.
 Minimize ingress from and egress to State highways.
 Action 5.1.1.
 Permit clustered commercial development with limited and controlled access routes.

-Goal 6 - Allow for the orderly development of the East End Commercial Districts.
+Goal 6:Allow for the orderly development of the East End Commercial Districts.Objective 6.1.
+Improve the vehicular and pedestrian interface while maximizing the potential for growth and development.